remodlai/Flowise/memory-bank/active-context.md

 - Streaming responses need careful documentation of SSE event formats
 ## Next Steps

-- Continue API documentation review process with the versions module (final pending module)
+- Consolidate all OpenAPI fragments into a complete OpenAPI specification file
-- Ensure all schema references in OpenAPI fragments use proper relative paths to ErrorResponse.yaml
+- Consider creating a summary report of patterns and standards used across all APIs
-- Update API documentation review checklist as modules are completed
+- Check/audit consistency of schema definitions and references across modules
-- Prepare for consolidating all OpenAPI fragments into a final specification after all modules are reviewed
+- Plan for maintaining and updating API documentation as the codebase evolves
 ## Current Session Notes

 - [12:25:58 PM] [Unknown User] Completed review of versions module and all pending modules: Reviewed and updated the versions module documentation.
 Updated schema references from CommonSchemas.yaml to ErrorResponse.yaml.
 The versions module provides a single straightforward endpoint (GET /versions/) which retrieves the current version information from the package.json file.
 This endpoint doesn't require authentication.
 Updated the API documentation review checklist to mark the module as complete.
 With this, we have now completed all non-excluded modules (89.4% of total modules, with the remaining 10.6% intentionally excluded).
 The API documentation review process is now complete!